 Iain Smith, OBE is one of the UK’s most experienced producers, having executive produced Mad Max: Fury Road and produced Local Hero, The Killing Fields, The Fifth Element, Seven Years in Tibet, Cold Mountain, Children of Men, television series 24:Live Another Day.
 In 2005 he was awarded a BAFTA for Outstanding Achievement in Film, and was made an OBE in the 2008 New Year’s Honours List.
 As well as being on our board, he is a patron of the London Film School, Chair of the Film Industry Training Board, the Film Skills Council, the British Film Commission and the Skillset Craft and Technical Skills Academy.
 He sits on the Advisory Board of the Scottish Screen and Media Academy, and the Media Academy, Wales.

 Jezz Vernon has been Co-CEO of Redeeming Features, an independent UK production company since late 2016.
-Previously he was Managing Director of Metrodome Group’s UK Film Distribution and Sales Agent Metrodome, having originally joined the company in 2005.
+Previously he was Managing Director of UK Film Distribution and Sales Agent Metrodome, having originally joined the company in 2005.
 During his tenure at the group he oversaw production within the company from 2010 onwards and founded the international sales arm in early 2014.
 After graduating film school he worked in editorial and marketing within the magazine industry, including a tenure at the NME.
 He returned to the film world in 2002 as Marketing Director for Revolver Entertainment.

 Tyrone Walker-Hebborn is the owner of the hugely successful Genesis independent cinema in London’s vibrant East End.
 He also produced director Carol Morley’s first feature film, Edge, and is a co-founder of the longstanding East End Film Festival.
 An entrepreneur and businessman, he trained as an Electronic Engineer before starting his first business, a mobile video library, aged 21.
 After this he joined the family business developing a building maintenance division which served the London boroughs for over a decade.
 He then bought the derelict Empire cinema in Whitechapel which he refurbished and opened the cinema as Genesis in 1999, the first cinema in Tower Hamlets for a decade.